agentdavo/uCNC-machineSimModule/cncvis/README.md

-# uCNC Machine Simulation
+# Machine Simulation

-This project is a simulation of a uCNC machine, which includes rendering assemblies, actors, and lights in a 3D scene.
+This project is a simulation of a machine, which includes rendering assemblies, actors, and lights in a 3D scene.
 The simulation supports loading configurations from an XML file, using Mini-XML for parsing.
 The rendering is performed using TinyGL.

 ## Features